thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/m6a-2xlarge/100k-5k-15k/aws-storage-monitoring.png)

+As you see the

-#### Cassandra disk usage
+### Cassandra - disk usage

-For the last 24 hours (100k devices, 432M msg) total datapoint stored is 1.3B
+For 24 hours (100k devices, 432M msg) total datapoint stored is 1.3B

 Cassandra's disk usage is about 20 GiB per 1.3B data points.
 It is about 65M data points per 1 GiB disk space.
+In comparison with Postgresql the disk space consumption by Cassandra is about x10 times less.
+This is because the data compression used and less overhead in data structure.

 ![](../../../images/reference/performance-aws-instances/method/m6a-2xlarge/100k-5k-15k/disk-usage-cassandra.png)

 Note: data size on disk may vary depends on the content.

+### Cassandra - 100k devices, 10k msg/sec

+Load configuration: 100_000 devices, MQTT, 10_000 msg/sec, 30_000 telemetry/sec, MQTT, Postgres (TS latest), Kafka queue, Cassandra (TS, _device state_)
-### m6a.2xlarge (8 vCPUs AMD EPYC 3rd, 32 GiB, EBS GP3) + Cassandra - 100k devices, 10k msg/sec, 30k tps
+Instance: AWS m6a.2xlarge (8 vCPUs AMD EPYC 3rd, 32 GiB, EBS GP3)

 #### Persist device state to attributes (PostgreSQL)